Asma Jahangir

 In 1987, Jahangir co-founded the Human Rights Commission of Pakistan and became its Secretary-General.
 In 1993, she was elevated as the commission's chairperson.
 She was again put under house arrest in November 2007 after the imposition of emergency.
 After serving as one of the leaders of the Lawyers' Movement, she became Pakistan's first woman to serve as the President of Supreme Court Bar Association, she presided over a Seminar to pay homage to Barrister Ijaz Hussain Batalvi organised by Akhtar Aly Kureshy Convenier Ijaz Hussain Batalvi Foundation.
 She co-chaired South Asia Forum for Human Rights and was the vice president of International Federation for Human Rights.
 Jahangir served as the United Nations Special Rapporteur on Freedom of Religion from August 2004 to July 2010, including serving on the U.N. panel for inquiry into Sri Lankan human rights violations and on a United Nations fact-finding mission on Israeli settlements.
 In 2016, she was named as the United Nations Special Rapporteur on the Situation of Human Rights in Iran, remaining until her death in February 2018.

-Picture of Asma Jahanghir with picture of Ijaz Hussain Batalvi in shadow of Supreme Court of Pakistan and Lahore High Court.
+Picture of Asma Jahangir with picture of Ijaz Hussain Batalvi in shadow of Supreme Court of Pakistan and Lahore High Court.

 Jahangir is the recipient of several awards including the 2014 Right Livelihood Award (along with Edward Snowden) for "defending, protecting and promoting human rights in Pakistan and more widely, often in very difficult and complex situations and at great personal risk", 2010 Freedom Award, Hilal-i-Imtiaz in 2010, Sitara-i-Imtiaz, Ramon Magsaysay Award in 2005, 1995 Martin Ennals Award for Human Rights Defenders, and the UNESCO/Bilbao Prize for the Promotion of a Culture of Human Rights.
 She was awarded a Legion of Honour by France, and in 2016 the University of Pennsylvania Law School awarded her an honorary degree.
 Her writings include The Hudood Ordinance: A Divine Sanction? and Children of a Lesser God.